What is a Trailing Stop Loss Order?

 Other Trading Considerations

 Keep in mind that using these types of trading strategies frequently can result in added trading fees.
 It’s for that reason that you should use a discount broker and try to limit the number of trades that you make.
-My personal favorites is TradeKing.
-As always, I’m not at expert, so invest at your own risk.
+My personal favorites is Ally Invest.
+Also, this is not a recommendation, but rather informational – invest at your own risk.

 Stock Trade Discussion: